 The Study Plan helps your students practice course material and lets them test their mastery.
 When they have practiced the material in a section or objective, students can take a Quiz Me quiz to prove they have mastered the material.
 Students' progress through the Study Plan is guided by personalized recommendations that show them what they need to study next.
 Students' Study Plan results are available in your Gradebook.

 Some courses do not offer the Study Plan.

-You can use the Study Plan Manager to customize students' Study Plans.
-See The Study Plan Manager for details.
+Use the Study Plan Manager to customize students' Study Plans.

 Your online course includes a number of other powerful features that you can take advantage of in your course.

 You have many ways to edit and customize the settings for assignments, including controlling how students can access assignments.
 The Gradebook also offers you many capabilities, including adjusting scores, changing assignment weights, adding offline items, importing assignments, and so on.
 In addition, you can:

 - Create course groups - If your institution offers several sections of the same course, you can set up course groups to manage all the sections.
 In a course group, you set up a coordinator course that serves as a template for the member courses (sections) within the group.
 When you need to make a change that affects all the sections, you edit the coordinator course and the change is automatically propagated to all the member courses in the course group.